 Date Visited: January 2016

 There’s no other destination quite like Antarctica – the driest, windiest, coldest, iciest, remotest continent on Earth.
-If you’re looking for a unique travel experience – the journey of a lifetime – then Antarctica is your destination and for many well-traveled souls this is continent number 7 of 7 and a place where most visitors experience a deep sense of awe and respect for the wonder that is ‘mother nature’.
+If you’re looking for a unique travel experience – the journey of a lifetime – then Antarctica is your destination and for many well-travelled souls this is continent number 7 of 7 and a place where most visitors experience a deep sense of awe and respect for the wonder that is ‘mother nature’.

 Travelling to Antarctica requires a little planning and isn’t cheap but the rewards of spending time on the continent cannot be overstated, the space, silence, remoteness and dramatic vistas can be overwhelming at times – it’s an experience that will always stay with you.